phil-bergmann/tracking_wo_bnw/README.md

 1. The training config file is located at `experiments/cfgs/reid.yaml`.

+2. Create reID data `python experiments/evaluation_tools/reid_mot_to_coco_gt.py --dataset MOT17 --data_root data`

-2. Start training by executing `python experiments/scripts/train_reid.py`.
+3. Start training by executing `python experiments/scripts/train_reid.py`.

 ## Publication
  If you use this software in your research, please cite our publication: